 Mummy Spring Trail is a 4.5 mile lightly trafficked out and back trail located near Las Vegas, Nevada that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from March until November.
+The trail is primarily used for hiking and horses and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash